linxuanm/donkey/README.md

-# donkey
+# Donkey IDE
-Donkey is an online IDE and debugger for IB Pseudocode.
+Donkey IDE is an online IDE and debugger for IB Pseudocode.